-For Perampanel analysis of variance (ANOVA) was performed on the Ln-transformed data of $C{max}$ and $AUC{0.72}$ using PROC GLM of SAS® (version 9.4) software.
+For Perampanel, analysis of variance (ANOVA) was performed on the Ln-transformed data of $C{\rm max}$ and $AUC{0.72}$ using PROC GLM of SAS® (version 9.4) software.
 The analysis of variance model included sequence, period and formulation (treatment) as fixed effect and the subjects nested within the sequence as random effect.
 The sequence effect was tested at the 0.10 level of significance using the subjects nested within sequence mean square from the ANOVA as the error term.
-All other main effects were tested at the 0.05 level of significance against the residual error (mean square error/MSE) from the ANOVA as the error term using 90% CI approach [11].
-Based on comparisons of the test and reference product for Ln-transformed $C{max}$ and $AUC{0.72}$ data, the ratio of the least square mean was calculated, as well as the 90% confidence intervals for Ln-transformed $C{max}$ and $AUC{0.72}$ was determined.
+All other main effects were tested at the 0.05 level of significance against the residual error (mean square error/MSE) from the ANOVA as the error term using 90% confidence interval approach [11].
+Based on comparisons of the test and reference product for Ln-transformed $C{\rm max}$ and $AUC{0.72}$ data, the ratio of the least square mean was calculated, as well as the 90% confidence intervals for Ln-transformed $C{\rm max}$ and $AUC{0.72}$ was determined.

-The ANOVA was performed on the Ln-transformed $C{max}$ and $AUC{0.72}$ parameters.
-The least -square mean ratios, 90% CI and intra-subject CVs were also determined for $C{max}$ and $AUC{0.72}$ of Perampanel for test and reference products.
+The ANOVA was performed on the Ln-transformed $\rm C{max}$ and AUC ${0.72}$ parameters.
+The least-square mean ratios, 90% CI and intra-subject CVs were also determined for $\rm C{max}$ and AUC ${0.72}$ of Perampanel for test and reference products.

-To establish bioequivalence of the test product with that of reference product, 90% CI for the ratio (Test/Reference) of Least

-Square Means of the Ln transformed PK parameters ( $C{max}$ and AUC0.t) must fall between 80.00% and 125.00%.
+To establish bioequivalence of the test product with that of reference product, 90% CI for the ratio (Test/Reference) of Least Square Means of the Ln transformed PK parameters ( $C{\rm max}$ and $AUC{0-72}$ ) must fall between 80.00% and 125.00%.

-Safety Analysis:
+Safety Analysis

 Safety was assessed via continuous health monitoring and scheduled recording of safety measurements throughout the study.
-Staffs monitored and recorded the pulse rate, oral temperature, blood pressure and subjects' well-being during check-in, at 00.00 (pre dose), 02.00, 06.00, 10.00 and 23.00 hours post-dose.
-The pre dose (00.00 hour) vital parameters were recorded within two hours prior to drug administration and the post dose vitals with a flexibility of $\pm$ 30 minutes of each time point.
+Staffs monitored and recorded the pulse rate, oral temperature, blood pressure and subjects' well-being during check-in, at 00.00 (pre dose), 02.00, 08.00 and 23.00 hours post-dose and during ambulatory.
+The pre dose (00.00 hour)

+vital parameters were recorded within two hours prior to drug administration and the post dose vitals with a flexibility of $\pm$ 30 minutes of each time point.
+During ambulatory visits, the vital parameters were recorded at the actual time of visit before blood sampling.

-General examination and systemic examination of subjects were performed during check-in of each period by the physician/ investigator/sub-investigator to ensure safety.
+General examination and systemic examination of subjects were performed during check-in of each period by the physician/investigator/sub-investigator to ensure safety.
 Subjects were instructed to inform clinic personnel of any untoward medical symptoms and/or events that arose during the course of the study.
 Prior to period II check in, subjects were questioned concerning unusual symptoms that may have occurred after the previous administration of the study drug.

 The Principal Investigator/sub-investigator/study physician evaluated the relationship of all adverse events to the study drugs.
 The adverse events were graded as mild, moderate or severe as per standard operating procedure.
-The Principal Investigator/ sub-investigator also evaluated the subjects for subsequent dosing.
-Post-clinical laboratory tests (haematology and serum chemistry), post-study general and systemic examination including vital sign measurements (blood pressure, pulse rate and temperature) were performed.
+The Principal Investigator/sub-investigator also evaluated the subjects for subsequent dosing.
+Post-clinical laboratory tests (hematology and serum chemistry), post-study general and systemic examination including vital sign measurements (blood pressure, pulse rate and temperature) were performed.